-Unless specifically indicated otherwise or unless the context otherwise requires, all references to our ordinary shares exclude a total of 283,656,304 ordinary shares issued by deemed to be not outstanding, including: (i) the 240,451,179 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by TMF Trust (HK) Limited, as trustee of the share awards, (ii) the 33,605,125 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by Autogold Limited, (iii) the 9,600,000 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by River Jade Holdings Limited, a British Virgin Islands company ultimately controlled by Mr. Wang, and (iv) assuming that the underwriters will not exercise their option to purchase additional ADSs.
+Unless specifically indicated otherwise or unless the context otherwise requires, all references to our ordinary shares exclude a total of 283,656,304 ordinary shares issued by deemed to be not outstanding as the shareholder rights are retained by the Company, including: (i) the 240,451,179 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by TMF Trust (HK) Limited, as trustee of the share awards, (ii) the 33,605,125 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by Autogold, a British Virgin Islands company wholly owned by Mr. Wang, (iii) the 9,600,000 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by River Jade Holdings Limited, a British Virgin Islands company ultimately controlled by Mr. Wang, and (iv) assuming that the underwriters will not exercise their option to purchase additional ADSs.